amchagas/academic-kickstart/content/authors/andre/_index.md

 name: André Maia Chagas
 # Username (this should match the folder name)
 authors:
-- admin
+- andre

 # Is this the primary user of the site?
-superuser: true
+superuser: false

 # Role/position
 role: Research bioengineer

 # Organizations/Affiliations
 organizations:
-- name: Neuroscience department, University of Sussex
+- name: Sussex Neuroscience
   url: "http://www.sussex.ac.uk/sussexneuroscience/"

 # Short bio (displayed in user profile at end of posts)